Anshika-at-git/Fake-News-Detector/README.md

 ---

-## 🧠 Relevance to National Defense
+## 🧠 Relevance to Defense

 Fake news is often used as a **psychological weapon**, spreading chaos, confusion, or hate.
 A tool like this could support defense organizations by:
 - Monitoring narrative threats
 - Identifying disinformation campaigns
 - Aiding cyber-intelligence systems

-That’s why I strongly believe this project aligns with the **objectives of DRDO CAIR and DEAL**.
+-
 ---

 ## 👩‍💻 Developed By

 **Anshika Singh**
-4th Semester, B.Tech CSE (AI & ML)
+6th Semester, B.Tech CSE (AI & ML)
 Oriental Institute of Science & Technology, RGPV University
 LinkedIn: www.linkedin.com/in/
 anshika-singh-4ab153331

-*Built with purpose, passion, and patriotism.* 🇮🇳